Yoga Teacher Training

 Our expert faculty holds over 10,000 hours of combined training, practice, and apprenticeship.
 They are deeply committed to their yoga lineages and sharing their knowledge with you.
 Each instructor will be your humble, encouraging guide throughout the training.

-Kelley Boyd, co-lead teacher + program director
+Kelley Boyd, program director

 E-RYT 500, YACEP